onap/archived-cli/docs/cmd_help_onap_amsterdam.rst

 NOTE: EOL 01-Aug-2018

-ONAP Amsterdam was the first release of ONAP product after merging open-o and open-ecomp together.
+ONAP Amsterdam is the first release of ONAP product after merging open-o and open-ecomp.
-It provides platform to creating and maintaining the network services for VoLTE and vCPE types and CLI provides following commands for operating ONAP with this support.
+It provides platform to create and maintain the network services for VoLTE and vCPE types.
+CLI provides following commands for operating ONAP with this support.

 [1] basic-login